open-telemetry/opentelemetry-python-contrib/resource/opentelemetry-resource-detector-kubernetes/README.rst

    :target: TODO

-This library provides container property detection features which can help correlate different spans and traces across different systems.
+This library provides k8s pod property (k8s.id) detection features which can help in identifying the problems in app - infra correlation for apps running on k8s

 Installation
 ------------